 Moreover, the post-marketing surveillance & pharmacovigilance support segment is estimated to witness the fastest expansion.
 Developing novel drug molecules is propelling the efforts in the detection of rare adverse events, the growth of regulatory bodies' requirements, and escalating patient populations with complex comorbidities are supporting the push in PMS.
 These robust PMS/PV services necessitate strong coordination among regulatory affairs, manufacturing, and other departments, along with higher engagement with healthcare providers and consumers, which helps the comprehensive collection and reporting of safety information.

-In 2024, the in-house regulatory affairs departments segment accounted for the largest share of the regulatory affairs market.
+In 2025, the in-house regulatory affairs departments segment accounted for the largest share of 48% share of the regulatory affairs market by 48%.
 The segment is fueled by the establishment of internal teams by highly developed companies for managing complex and high-stakes submissions, including BLAs and INDs, ensuring feasible integration with R&D and clinical departments.
 Global companies are stepping into structured, electronic submissions, which streamlines monitoring, updating, and reviewing documents with lower time and expenditures.

 Whereas the biologics & biosimilars segment is estimated to expand rapidly in the coming era.
 Primarily, the expanding healthcare expenditures and the need for highly cost-effective treatments are driving the demand for biosimilars, which give more comparable versions of reference biologics at an affordable price.
 A wide range of efforts by regulatory bodies, mainly the FDA, are involved in the increasing number of approvals of biosimilars, coupled with the acquisition of interchangeability designations, enabling them to be automatically substituted for the reference product.

-The large multinational pharmaceutical & biotech companies segment held a major share of the regulatory affairs market in 2024.
+The large multinational pharmaceutical & biotech companies segment held a major share of 44% of the regulatory affairs market by 44% in 2025.
 Nowadays, the pharmaceutical hub is focusing on enhancing patient safety and highly efficacious treatments for rare diseases (orphan drugs) and other specialty therapies, which drives the requirements for specialized regulatory assistance to meet unique demands.
 A significant emphasis on cybersecurity of emerging devices, including pacemakers and insulin delivery systems, which utilize cloud and Bluetooth, regulatory affairs must play a vital role in data security and anti-hacking regulations to protect patients.

 Eventually, the start-ups & emerging biopharma segment is anticipated to witness rapid growth.
 Factors, like leveraging digital solutions, the number of clinical pipelines, and enhanced demand for immunotherapies and other crucial treatments, are revolutionizing the developments in these start-ups and emerging biopharma companies.
 Various startups should incorporate regulatory planning from the early stages of development, many times collaborating with specialized consultancies or employing global capability centers in hubs, particularly India, to handle complex submissions and ensure patient safety and product quality.